coneda/kor/README.md

 parent to `simple_user` or `ldap_user` depending on which authentication source succeeded.
 This allows you to grant default permissions for new users to come.

+#### Authentication via request env

+It is also possible to configure variables to be used for authentication based on the request environment.
+A common use case are Apache authentication modules that set the `REMOTE_USER` environment variable.
+An example configuration can look like this:

+    all:
+      auth:
+        sources:
+          remote_user:
+            type: env
+            user: ['REMOTE_USER']
+            domain: example.com
+            map_to: my_user_template

+This may be combined with script based authentication sources.
+Authentication is only triggered on the `/authentication/form` which only renders the login form if the environment authentication was not successfull.
+The `domain` value is used to extend the username to an email address.
+So for example, with the above configuration, a user logging in as jdoe would be created with an email address `jdoe@example.com`.

 ### API